tomekz/aws-lab/lab-kafka/README.md

 - `terraform` - runs terraform commands to provision AWS infrastructure
 - `ansible` - runs ansible playbooks to install docker and provision kafka cluster

+Additional pipeline `.github/workflows/deploy_service.yaml` file is triggered automatically on every push to `main` branch.
+It builds docker image and pushes it to AWS ECR repository.
+Then it deploys the image to ECS cluster.